Back

 Read more about how we created a drug delivery app that helps to find medicine available in pharmacies nearby, pay for them right from the app, and get them delivered.

 To reach a wider audience, it makes sense to develop the app both for Android and iOS.
 That’s why you may want to choose React Native as a tech stack for your project.
-This framework allows you to develop a mobile app with one codebase for both Android and iOS — cheaper compared to native apps but still reliable.
+This framework allows you to develop a mobile app with one codebase for both Android and iOS — cheaper compared to native apps but just as reliable.

-After your app goes to market, it’s important to analyze user feedback and improve the app in next releases.
+After your app goes to market, it’s important to analyze user feedback and improve the app in the next releases.
 In the case of a pharmacy app development, proper maintenance is particularly important.
 Take care of the most important pharmacy app properties: monitor its updates and protect user data.

 Here are the factors that will influence the final cost of the pharma app development: